 Length filters let you choose to see long- or short- form content.

 Domain filters allow for whitelisting trusted domains or excluding domains that aren’t relevant.

 Once you have filters and advanced operators that work for your needs, it’s essential to save your searches.

-Simply click the 'Save Search' button that's located between 'Search' and 'Export'.
+Simply click the 'Save Search' button that's located after the 'Search' button.

 Give your saved searches unique names for easy access later.

 All of your saved searches will appear on the left hand side of the screen in alphabetical order.

 Once you have refined your search results, you can look for repeated words or phrases in heavily shared content, look for out of date content that you can bring up-to-date, or look for opportunities to take a novel or controversial approach to a subject.

 Then, it’s time to move on to Content Analysis to get a broader understanding of the content area.

 Want to know more?
 Check out the free BuzzSumo Essentials course!